Bartlebys/Bartleby/DataSynchronization.md

 ### Status code 404 on Read Operation.

-If the UID is not in `RegistryMetadata.deletedUIDs` Call End Point `EntityExistsById(entityUID)`
-- if the entity has been deleted reference the entity as deleted (in the volatile deletedUID var) not to recall the EndPoint
-- If the Entity has not been deleted put the ReadTrigger in quarantine *State may be divergent!*
+If the UID is not in `RegistryMetadata.deletedUIDs` Call End Point `EntityExistsById(entityUID)`if the entity has been deleted reference the entity as deleted (in the volatile deletedUID var) not to recall the EndPoint, put the Trigger in quarantine *State may be divergent!*

+### 404 fault on Batch operations (!)

+We have removed [grouped Auto-commit support from Collection Controllers] (https://github.com/Bartlebys/Bartleby/issues/19) to prevent read divergence due to partial deletion.

+The

 ## Faults related to ACL